hyperchomp/prgl/README.md

 * [Glad](https://github.com/Dav1dde/glad) (MIT) for **glad1** as a GL loader.
 * [stb](https://github.com/nothings/stb) (MIT) for stb_image as a loader for things like textures.
 * [cglm](https://github.com/recp/cglm) (MIT) For linear algebra (2D/3D math).
 This is what pr3d leverages for vectors, matrices, and all the math that goes along with them.
 This library is meant to be used directly when developing with pr3d for the data structures and supporting math it provides.

-## Contributing

-As of right now I'm not looking for contributors.
-This is a passion project of mine which I'm making for my own games and I want to maintain control over it.
-If I ever decide to take contributions I will update this section accordingly.

-pr3d is open source under the zlib license and as such you are more than welcome to fork the project and use it for your own devilry as you see fit under the minimal stipulations of the license.